allegro/blog/_posts/2023-08-25-how-does-btree-make-your-queries-fast.md

 alt="Binary Search Tree with three nodes" class="small-image"/>

 The greater number is always on the right, the lower on the left.
-It may become clearer if we add more numbers.
+It may become clearer when we add more numbers.

 <img src="/img/articles/2023-08-25-how-does-btree-make-your-queries-fast/bst-bigger.webp"
 alt="Binary Search Tree with seven nodes" class="small-image"/>

-This tree contains seven numbers, but we need to visit at most three nodes to find any number.
+This tree contains seven numbers, but we need to visit at most three nodes to locate any number.
 The following example visualizes searching for 14.
 I used SQL to define the query in order to think about this tree as if it were an actual database index.